traefik/traefik/docs/content/getting-started/configuration-overview.md

 These ways are evaluated in the order listed above.

-To enable the configuration through environment variables, the `TRAEFIK_ENABLE_ENV_VARS` environment variable must be set to `true`.

 If no value was provided for a given option, a default value applies.
 Moreover, if an option has sub-options, and any of these sub-options is not specified, a default value will apply as well.